SoftwareEngineeringToolDemos/ICSE-2014-ImpactMiner/README.md

  This tool was certified as unworkable as it wasn't functioning as per the guidelines in the paper.

-This repository was constructed by [Sai Sindhur Malleni](https://github.com/smallen3) under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+This repository was constructed by [Sai Sindhur Malleni](https://github.com/smallen3) of Team New Hanover under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).